FintelVentures/securesocial/README.md

 Play Framwork 2.8 is on our roadmap and we welcome any and all pull requests to help us get there.

+The following comments are historical and included from prior forks (credited when possible)

-# SecureSocial for Play Framework 2.7
+# SecureSocial for Play Framework 2.7 (@k4200 comments)

 This is a fork of a fork of [SecureSocial](https://github.com/jaliss/securesocial), made because we needed to migrate our app to Play Framework 2.7 and could find no other fork that successfully ran in the environment.